Peter Dinklage: Dwarfism

-Dinklage has achondroplasia, a genetic disorder which affects bone growth.
+Dinklage has achondroplasia, a genetic disorder that affects bone growth.
 As a result, he is 4 ft 5 in tall, with an average-sized head and torso but shorter than average limbs.
 He has come to accept his condition, but sometimes found it challenging when growing up.
-In 2003, he said that when he was younger he was often angry and bitter, but that as he got older, he realized he "just [has] to have a sense of humor" to know "that it's not your problem.
+In 2003, he said that when he was younger, he was often angry and bitter, but that as he got older, he realized he "just [has] to have a sense of humor" to know "that it's not your problem.
 It's theirs."

-When asked in 2012 whether he saw himself as "a spokesman for the rights of little people," Dinklage said: "I don't know what I would say.
+When asked in 2012 whether he saw himself as "a spokesman for the rights of little people", Dinklage said: "I don't know what I would say.
 Everyone's different.
 Every person my size has a different life, a different history.
 Different ways of dealing with it.
 Just because I'm seemingly okay with it, I can't preach how to be okay with it."
 He has nonetheless been viewed as a role model for people sharing his condition.

 At the 2012 Golden Globe ceremony, when Dinklage won the award for Best Supporting Actor – Series, Miniseries or Television Film, he told the audience that he had been thinking about "a gentleman, his name is Martin Henderson", and suggested that they Google his name.
 Henderson was a man with dwarfism from Somerset, England, who was badly injured after being tossed by a rugby fan in a bar.
 Dinklage's words brought media and public attention to the act of dwarf-tossing, with Henderson's name being trended worldwide on social media.
 Henderson eventually died of his injuries in 2016, five years after the incident.
 Dinklage turned down offers from talk shows to discuss the topic.
-He later explained that 20 years earlier he might have accepted the offers, but that he was "a little bit more at peace with things now", and "I said what I wanted to say… I have a friend who says the world doesn't need another angry dwarf."
+He later explained that 20 years earlier, he might have accepted the offers, but that he was "a little bit more at peace with things now", and "I said what I wanted to say...
+I have a friend who says the world doesn't need another angry dwarf."

 In January 2022, Dinklage appeared on an episode of the WTF with Marc Maron podcast, where he criticized Disney's portrayal of the Seven Dwarfs in the then-upcoming live-action remake of the 1937 animated film Snow White and the Seven Dwarfs.
 He said that although Disney tried to be progressive by casting a Latina actress as Snow White, they had retained the damaging stereotype of the Seven Dwarfs.
 Disney responded: "We are taking a different approach with these seven characters and have been consulting with members of the dwarfism community.
 We look forward to sharing more as the film heads into production after a lengthy development period".
-Fellow dwarf actor and professional wrestler Hornswoggle criticized Dinklage for his comments, claiming he was trying to reduce the number of roles available for dwarf actors.